Proprietors of Punch Magazine

 Tracing Richard Bryant back in his career I have found no evidence of him being connected to "disreputable prints" but found that he was a law bookseller and publisher, who in 1830 was living at 59 Carey Street, Lincoln's Inn Fields.
 As the 1830s progressed he lived in the same environs at Tooks Court and later at Breams Buildings before moving to Stanmore Street.
 It is interesting that a law bookseller and publisher was chosen as publisher and I wonder if Richard Bryant was known to Henry Mayhew's brother and father, Joseph Last's solicitors, who were working from offices at 26 Carey Street, Lincoln's Inn Fields.
-I have been unable to find a trace of Richard Bryant after he was sent to the debtors prison; I think it is likely that the "ill-odour" around the association of Punch with Bryant that Shirley Brooks spoke of would be connected with his insolvency.
-Richard may have been the son of Edmund Bryant a bookseller who from 1794 to 1834 had premises at New Round Court, Middle Temple, Strand.
-If Richard was Edmund's son, then he had a brother John, also a bookseller, who in 1842 was working next door to the Punch office from 12 Wellington Street, Strand.
-Like Richard, John also became insolvent and towards the end of 1842 he was sent to Horsemonger Lane prison in Southwark, south London.
-After his release in the mid 1840s he was employed as a book cataloguer and valuer at Sotheby's auction house, at that time a specialist book auctioneers, on Wellington Street, where in July 1864 he tragically committed suicide.
+Following his release from the debtors prison Richard found work as a Clerk to the Smithfield Market Association before his death in 1858 at the age of fifty-five.
+I think it is likely that the "ill-odour" around the association of Punch with Bryant that Shirley Brooks spoke of would be connected with his insolvency.

 The agreement signed on 14 July 1841 said regarding Bryant: